luxjoshyua/project-3-interactive-form/README.md

     * CVV

 # Key learnings
-* jQuery, and how to use it in collaboration with 'vanilla' JavaScript on the one project
+* jQuery, and how to use it in collaboration with 'vanilla' JavaScript in the one project
-* Switch functions
-* Using regex through HTML
 * The importance of declaring consts at the beginning of each function, in order to improve legibility
 * Go back to the documentation! api.jquery and mdn, read thoroughly, read again and again and again and again!